Last updated: May 29, 2026

 - Proof of Wyoming address.

-- Medicaid, Medicare, VA, or private insurance cards.
+- Medicaid, Medicare Advantage, VA, or dental insurance cards.

 - Social Security award letter, pension statement, pay stubs, or bank statements.